dhruvkar/postmarketos.github.io/README.md

 ```

 This will generate a static version in `docs/`.
 Any manual changes to the `docs/` directory will be overridden in the next build.

+Note that the `docs/` directory is ignored and not versioned.